 This document originally accompanied a two-day introductory training course.
-It became obvious from repeated questions in class and afterwards, as well as from general queries on comp.text.tex that many people do not read the FAQs, do not use the TUG web site or the CTAN repositories, do not buy the books and manuals, do not use the newsgroups and mailing lists, and do not download or read the excellent free documentation.
+It became obvious from repeated questions in class and afterwards, as well as from general queries on comp.text.tex that many, perhaps most, users do not read the FAQs, do not use the TUG web site or the CTAN repositories, do not buy the books and manuals, do not use the newsgroups, mailing lists, or web forums, and do not download or read the excellent free documentation.

 I had originally hoped that the LATEX version of the document would be processable by any freshly-installed default LATEX system, but the need to include font samples which go well beyond the default installation, and the need to use some less-common packages which the new user is unlikely to have installed, meant that this document itself was not really a simple piece of LATEX, no matter how simply it may describe the process itself.
 That was then; nowadays I would hope most people install the full works, so everything should work as-is.